-Prerequisities: ÚCHV/BCH1a/03 or ÚCHV/BCH1a/21
+Prerequisities: ÚCHV/BCH1a/03 or ÚCHV/BCHU/21 or ÚCHV/BCH1a/21

 Test and oral examination.

 The aim of biochemistry teaching is to acquire knowledge in the field of living organisms on the basis of their molecular structure information on cell metabolism.